RJWeek 2025 header

 The ‘Prisoner’s Week’ is still celebrated and in Belgium the national prison week and our international Restorative Justice Week are celebrated with a good collaboration between the EFRJ and local organisers working in prison settings: for example, in 2017 their theme is about family members of prisoners, something where restorative justice can have a proper say.

-Help us collect and map events organised to celebrate the Restorative Justice Week in 2024.
+Help us collect and map events organised to celebrate the Restorative Justice Week in 2025.

 We invite everyone to organise their local events, and help us make the extended network of restorative events visible by sharing information on what is happening at different locations around globally.

 If you are organiser of a local event (or several), please provide us information via the form below.
 (Click on the title to open it!)
+We will start to communicate about the submissions from early October 2025 on.
+Closer to the RJWeek a map and calendar will give an overview of what is happening around the world to mark the #RJWeek!

 Please provide here information about any event organised to celebrate the international Restorative Justice Week!
 If you organise several events, please fill in the form for each separately.
 Thank you!